petitess/linux/Raspberry Pi 4/ReadMe.md

 # Configuration for raspberry pi with ubuntu budgie
+1. RDP

-1. sudo apt-get install xrdp
+sudo apt-get install xrdp

 sudo gedit /etc/xrdp/startwm.sh

-2. Add /usr/bin/budgie-desktop to the end of the line that starts with test -x.
+Add /usr/bin/budgie-desktop to the end of the line that starts with test -x.
 The finished line should match the following:

 test -x /etc/X11/Xsession && exec /etc/X11/Xsession /usr/bin/budgie-desktop

-3. Create a new user for rdp manually:
+2. Create a new user for rdp manually:

 sudo passwd username

-sudo usermod -a -G sudo username

 4. WIFI issue: create a pkla file under /etc/polkit-1/localauthority/50-local-d